Rogue24/JPImageresizerView/README_EN.md

 // 2.Custom compression ratio crop picture
-// compressScale --- If it is greater than or equal to 1, it will be cropped according to the size of the original image; if it is less than or equal to 0, it will return nil (for example: compressscale = 0.51000 x 500 -- > 500 x 250)
+// compressScale: If it is greater than or equal to 1, it will be cropped according to the size of the original image; if it is less than or equal to 0, it will return nil (for example: compressscale = 0.51000 x 500 -- > 500 x 250)
-// completeBlock --- Clipping completed callback (return JPImageresizerResult, contains the decoded image and cache path)
+// completeBlock: Clipping completed callback (return JPImageresizerResult, contains the decoded image and cache path)
 - (void)cropPictureWithCompressScale:(CGFloat)compressScale
                             cacheURL:(NSURL *)cacheURL
                           errorBlock:(JPImageresizerErrorBlock)errorBlock